 - How to Promote Pre-Production SCCM Client to Production

 - What is Collection, How to Create SCCM Static Collections Part 1(this post)

 - How to create dynamic collections?
 Create Collection Folders Part 2

 - Create AD Group Based SCCM Collection

 Collections help you to organize SCCM resources.
 The SCCM resources in this context are devices and users.
-You can organize or tag SCCM resources into manageable units using the collection.
+You can manage or tag SCCM resources into manageable units using the Collection.

 Collections = Manageable Units